 Why not have a dedicated page about your postage options?
 This will allow you to explain the choices available, as well as any restrictions in place.
 For example, if you only ship within the UK – and don't post to the Outer Hebrides then you should be clear about this.
 You could include a custom form in this area if you would like customers to get in touch for a quote, perhaps if they are placing a large order, or do in fact live in the Outer Hebrides.

-Being clearer, and more detailed, for your customers will allow them to engage with your site, whilst ensuring you are compliant with Distance Selling Regulations.
+Being clearer, and more detailed, for your customers will allow them to engage with your site, whilst ensuring you are compliant with Consumer Contracts Regulations.

 If you are selling consumable foods then you should pay particular attention to food laws.
 The Food Standards Agency have a helpful guide to get you started - "Distance selling guidance for food businesses".

 Did you know The Cosmetic Products (Safety) Regulations 2008 will apply to anyone selling cosmetics?
 These are defined as 'any substance or preparation intended to be placed in contact with the various external parts of the human body with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, correcting body odours, protecting them, or keeping them in good condition'.